 12.9 Having regard to common community practice, a loading on annual leave is not considered appropriate for ministry staff.
-However, persons employed under an award will be entitled to the payment of an annual leave loading if the award so prescribes.
+However, persons employed under an award (e.g. an office administrator) will be entitled to the payment of an annual leave loading if the award so prescribes.